 The idea comes from Shapley values.
 For a feature, we look at many possible subsets of the other features and ask: how much does the prediction change when this feature is added?

-The important part is not memorizing the formula.
-The important part is the logic: a feature gets credit based on its average marginal contribution across possible feature combinations.
+The logic is: a feature gets credit based on its average marginal contribution across possible feature combinations.

 That matters because feature contribution can depend on what other features are already known.